Communicating using monday.com

 They say actions speak a thousand words, well gifs speak a million!
 Pick from 1000’s of gifs available when responding to your teammates to add a bit of personality to your post.

 What’s more, you can attach files to your updates so you share documents in the context of the tasks they relate to.
-Upload files from your computer, Google Drive or Dropbox.
+Upload files from your computer, Google Drive, Dropbox or Box.com.

 If you want to keep your files organized in one place, making them super easy to locate at a later time, use the Info Boxes.
 Here you can upload files in the same way but they’ll appear in a neat list rather than forming part of a conversation in the updates.